dynamsoft-docs/license-server-docs/selfhosting/ConfigureReverseProxyUsingNginx.md

 ## Configure the License Tracking Server

-With the above steps, you should be able to visit the License Tracking Server with the URL "https://www.yoursite.com/lts/".
+With the above steps, the License Tracking Server will be listening on requests sent to this URL "https://www.yoursite.com/lts/".
 We recommend that you set up another License Tracking Server on another machine as the backup.
-Assume the backup URL is "https://backup.yoursite.com/lts/", the following shows how to configure the server to be used in the JavaScript edition of Dynamsoft Barcode Reader as an example.
+Assume the backup URL is "https://backup.yoursite.com/lts/", the following shows how to configure the server to be used (we take the JavaScript edition of Dynamsoft Barcode Reader as an example).
 Read more information [here]({{site.common}}mechanism.html#configure-lts).

 ``` javascript
 Dynamsoft.DBR.BarcodeReader.licenseServer = ["https://www.yoursite.com/lts/", "https://backup.yoursite.com/lts/"];